Lobster, Norway, Langoustine, Dublin Bay prawn or scampi

 The stock size has been above MSY Btrigger (2,767 million individuals) in most years since 1992.
 After a peak of 7 million individuals in 2017, the stock has declined to 4,589 million in 2020, but is still comfortably above MSY BTrigger.
 The harvest rate declined from 9.9% in 2010 to 1.4% in 2016, and has since increased to 5.6% in 2019 but remains below FMSY (7.5%).

-ICES advises that when the EU multiannual plan (MAP) for the North Sea is applied, catches in 2020 that correspond to the F ranges in the plan are between 12,552 tonnes and 14,263 tonnes, and the entire range is considered precautionary.
-The upper limit is equivalent to FMSY.
-This is an 8.2% increase on the previous year’s advice owing to increased abundance.
+ICES advises that when the EU multiannual plan (MAP) for the North Sea is applied, catches in 2021 that correspond to the F ranges in the plan are between 8,430 tonnes and 9,579 tonnes.
+The entire range is considered precautionary and the upper limit is equivalent to FMSY.
+This is a 33% decrease on the previous year’s advice (12,550-14,260t) owing to the decrease in abundance, as well as an update to mean weights and discard rates.
 The advised catch for the Fladen Ground constitutes a large proportion of the total North Sea advised catch, but catches in the Fladen Ground have declined since 2010 and are well below the advice for the area.

 In part due to the difficulty of assessing stocks, which may spend significant amounts of time in burrows, a fishery independent survey method using video surveys has been developed, which uses burrow density to estimate stock biomass.
 Abundance in Fladen Ground is likely to be underestimated, as surveys are not carried out in the north of the functional unit where there are known to be Norway lobster grounds.
 A recent increase n the size of small Nephrops being caught suggests there was good recruitment of young animals into the stock in 2016 and 2017.
 Density for the stock as a whole is low, at 0.2 burrows per sq. meter, suggesting that this is a low productivity stock.